We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

 For more information on these sorts of bags, visit our IN-DEPTH guide on how to choose a travel backpack.

-The Nomatic 40 litre travel bag is one of the best travel bags, ever.
+The AER Travel Bag 2 is one of the best travel bags, ever.
 They’ve designed and engineered a built-in solution to all of the previous problems we’ve had with travel bags.